Sanele632/Grammarlytics/README.md

 Password: Password

 Notes:
-Sidebar should be added to pagewrapper.tsx so we can include it on every page We're using mantine for the frontend
+Sidebar should be added to pagewrapper.tsx so we can include it on every page.
+We're using mantine for the frontend